 In fact, Mandarin even has many different words to describe different spicy flavors and the various sensations that they bring about.
 Check out our Chinese vocabulary list at the bottom of this page.

-Today, spicy food has become such an important part of local culture that many families grow their own pepper plants and mix up their own spicy sauces at home, to be found on the table at virtually every meal, especially during China’s major holidays.
+Today, spicy food has become such an important part of local culture in many parts of China that families often grow their own pepper plants and mix up their own spicy sauces at home, to be found on the table at virtually every meal, especially during China's major holidays.

 Two Videos to Change Your View of Chili Peppers

 If you want to discover just how important chili peppers are to some Chinese people, be sure to check out this video of China's "Chili man," the Henan-native who claims to eat several kilograms of chili peppers every day!

 In the Middle Kingdom, it's not uncommon to see chili-eating competitions, in which contestants compete to see who can pack the most heat.
 Watch this short video and let us know if you think you'd have what it takes to be crowned China's "chili king" (or queen).

 Are you ready to add some heat to your Chinese skills?
 Check out these spicy-themed vocabulary words!

 |晒干||shàigān||to dry in the sun|

 |凉快||liángkuài||nice and cool|